 As the Buddhist prayer flags gently float in the breeze, you can feel the energy of this alluring temple draw you in as soon as you arrive at the Maui Dharma Center.
 Spend some time alone or join the local monks for a morning or evening prayer (which are all chanted in Tibetan).
 If you’d like a keepsake, walk over to their gift shop which showcases blessed mala beads and Tibetan singing bowls.

 While Wai’anapanapa State Park is not a secret, it’s so serene, so it just had to make it on this list!
 The translation for Wai’anapanapa is “glistening water” or “water flashing rainbow hues” in the ancient Hawaiian language.
 The black sand beaches and the vibrant colors that surround this Maui attraction are most definitely a sight sore eyes.
 No matter your vacation function, do not miss visiting Wai’anapanapa State Park and Black Sand Beach while you’re on Maui.

-Named a ‘National Historic Landmark’ in 1972, Iao Valley is immersed with lush beauty and Hawaiian history.
+Named a “National Historic Landmark” in 1972, Iao Valley is rich with lush beauty and Hawaiian history.
 It’s easy to see why the ancient Hawaiians considered Iao Valley a place of “mana” (divine power and life force energy).
-Within a 5-minute drive from Wailuku town, this 4000-acre State Park is hands down one of the most gorgeous and peaceful areas on Maui.
+Within a 5-minute drive from Wailuku town, this 4000-acre State Park is one of the most gorgeous and peaceful areas on Maui, hands down.

-O’o Farms is located in Maui’s Upcountry farming community of Kula.
-Located on 8-acres of impeccably maintained, bio-dynamically cultivated land, all will love a chance to visit this peaceful Maui paradise.
-If you’re headed Upcountry to check out Maui farms and MauiWine in Ulupalukua, make sure O’o Farms is on your list.
+O’o Farm is located in Maui’s Upcountry farming community of Kula.
+Located on 8 acres of impeccably maintained, bio-dynamically cultivated land, guests will love the chance to visit this peaceful Maui paradise.
+If you’re headed Upcountry to check out Maui farms and MauiWine in Ulupalakua, make sure O’o Farms is on your list.